 B: 63.
 Rear Fish C:157.
 Collect/Generate/Validate Field and Lab Data & D: 176.
-Produce Hatchery Fish
+Produce Hatchery Fish anticipated.
+In BY10 the fish were determined ripe for spawning in April so in BY11 by the fish were evaluated in February for spawning in March.

-Approximately 97 captive brood, 3,000 BY07, 115 BY08 and 35 BY09 fish were maintained during the project period.
+Approximately 97 captive brood, 3,000 BY07, 115 BY08, 35 BY09 and 5,000 BY10 fish were maintained during the project period.
 The fish were fed a daily ration according to their body weight and water temperature.
 Dissolved oxygen was monitored and maintained within the proper parameters and tanks were cleaned on a regular basis to provide a healthy rearing environment for the fish.